 Furthermore, high- and low-pass filters are used – the former comparatively rarely, the latter practically never.

-In addition to the music signal, old tapes, such as the tapes used by us, sometimes contain low-frequency noise which is inaudible but can cause the record player’s tone arm into resonate.
+In addition to the music signal, old tapes, such as the tapes used by us, sometimes contain low-frequency noise which is inaudible but can cause the record player’s tone arm to resonate.
 In order to avoid these potential problems, a responsible cutting engineer will make use of a high-pass filter.

 Compressors for limiting dynamics are similarly almost never used.
 Normally, dynamic peaks that would overload the cutting apparatus would already have been paid attention to, while mixing the master tape.